Molaybera/Portfolio-Builder/README.md

-# 🚀 AI Portfolio Builder
+# 🚀 Portfolio Builder

-AI Portfolio Builder is a web-based tool that allows users to create stunning portfolios by selecting a template, filling in their details, and generating a downloadable portfolio.
+Portfolio Builder is a web-based tool that allows users to create stunning portfolios by selecting a template, filling in their details, and generating a downloadable portfolio.

 ## 📌 Features
 ✅ **3 Unique Templates** – Professional, Fun, and Tech-themed portfolios